cwchentw/lightweight-cms/content/basic-usage.md

 By default, this shell script will install Composer to *$HOME/bin* with the name `composer`.

-Install the dependency packages for mdcms:
+Install dependency packages for mdcms:

 ```
 $ composer install --no-dev